- Big and comfortable

 A rearview camera was added to the standard equipment list this year (it probably should have been there all along, and it’s a federal requirement for 2018), and a suite of advanced safety features that includes adaptive cruise control, blind-spot monitors, night-vision cameras, and parking assistants.

 BMW’s self-driving suite is available on the 7-Series as well, which can keep the big sedan in its own lane and steer itself for less than a minute.
 It’s a slick system, but lane positioning seems to be its Achilles heel compared to rivals from Mercedes-Benz and Audi.

 BMW doesn’t run a charity, so expect to pay dearly for the latest and greatest.
 Top safety tech adds $3,400 to the 7-Series’ already high price.

 The 2018 BMW 7-Series is the automaker’s finest and most opulent sedan.
 Congratulations on your great success.

-Luxury sedans are often the mountaintop for car tech—most of us wait for it to roll down to the rest of us.
+Luxury sedans are often the mountaintop for car tech—we wait for it to roll down to us.

 The 7-Series nearly aces our features scale for good reason: it’s plentiful in base equipment, opulent and infinitely customizable from there, and it has a good infotainment system.
 To go any further would require something that makes the 7-Series stand out among competitors, and we’re not sure it’s there.
+We give it a 9.
 (Read more about how we rate cars.)